 In 2023, we dedicated our internship program to Alex Mahl, pictured here, who died by suicide at the age of 27.
 Alex loved the Gila, and was born and raised here, was a firefighter, and loved to roam the Gila with his dogs.
-We miss Alex, and want other young people to know that they have a place of value here with the Heart of the Gila.
+We miss Alex, and want other young people to know that they have a place of value here with Heart of the Gila.
 We want to encourage young people to develop the skills and confidence to work in outdoor settings, and to continue to love the wild places that surround them.

-Our mission, at Heart of the Gila, is to educate about the intrinsic value of rivers and watersheds in the Southwest.
-So, we focus our trail work on the hundreds of miles of river corridors along the Gila River and it’s tributaries, including the popular Middle Fork trail that leads to Jordan Hot Springs.
+Our mission at Heart of the Gila is to educate about the intrinsic value of rivers and watersheds in the Southwest.
+So, we focus our trail work on the hundreds of miles of river corridors along the Gila River and its tributaries, including the popular Middle Fork trail that leads to Jordan Hot Springs.
 It’s difficult work that requires extensive logistics, packing in supplies, and restoring trails obliterated by floods.

-Our work includes not just maintaining trail, but mitigating impacted backcountry recreation sites, removing non-native plant species from high value locations, and educating visitors in leave no trace practices.
+Our work includes not just maintaining trail, but mitigating impacted backcountry recreation sites, removing non-native plant species from high-value locations, and educating visitors in Leave No Trace practices.
 Our goal is to instill a sense of love of place with everything we do, because we believe the protection of wild places is based on that love.

 If you want to help us with this work financially, consider donating to Heart of the Gila Today.